 This week we’re excited to release a new version of BlueCat Integrity, which brings next level DNS to our customers through significant new features and enhancements.
 Watch what BlueCat’s Andrew Wertkin has to say about it in this three-minute preview:

 Here are the four key areas where we’ve made significant improvements:

-Hybrid Environments and Automation
+Hybrid environments and automation

 On the automation front, we’ve made some significant improvements to the BlueCat API.
-We’re be releasing new APIs for replication and trust relationship as well as user sessions for facilitating temporary admin access.
+We’re releasing new APIs for replication and trust relationships as well as user sessions for facilitating temporary admin access.
 We’ve enhanced our APIs for improved IP management and also enriched existing APIs with a view towards the automation needs of our customers.

 Finally, we’re also making some significant updates to BlueCat Gateway, our automation platform.
 We think you’re going to be very excited about where we’re going with Gateway.
 So much so that we’re going to save that for another upcoming blog!

-Enhanced Reliability and Visibility
+Enhanced reliability and visibility

 This is what next level DNS looks like.